Rumon-Ghosh/assignment-05/readme.md

 ## Create Readme

 You have to create a `Readme.md` file. and write down following questions.
-Dont Try to copy paste from AI Tools.
+Don't Try to copy paste from AI Tools.
 Just write what you know about these.
 If you don't know , then search , learn , understand and then write.

 ### 6. Answer the following questions clearly: